murex/EventStormingJournal/_posts/2021-06-18-essence-of-event-storming.markdown

 In the next post, we'll illustrate the above with 3 short storiesin which Event Storming was used:
 1. to improve a team's workflow
-2. to design a software architecture
+2. to draft a software functional architecture
-3. to...
+3. to design level your software architecture in details